30010275/code-chalenge1-p2/README.md

 Filter books by title and genre with a search bar

-how to Run
+how to Run.

  you have to npm install on your computer.
  Clone the repository and run npm install to install dependencies.
  Run npm start to launch the app.